tom-seddon/b2/doc/Overview.md

 ## Customize keyboard layout

-Click `Tools` > `Keyboard layout...` to bring up the keyboard layout dialog.
+Click `Keyboard` > `Keyboard layouts...` to bring up the keyboard layout dialog.
 Select the keymap of interest in the left hand list, and use the BBC keyboard map to edit which PC keys map to which BBC keys.

 (Note that the BBC keyboard map always shows the Master 128 keypad, though the keypad is only active in Master 128 mode.)